 - salt and pepper

-- Start by cutting the garlic head into two and fold it in aluminium paper.
+- Cut the garlic head into two and fold it onto the aluminum paper.

 - Add the tomatoes and pepper in the oven to max temperature and cook for 20 minutes, or until skin burns, turning mid-way.